jchen321/geosnap4ed-1/data/SEDA/SEDA_obsidian_vault/original_documentation/_start_here.md

 # Stanford Education Data Archive Technical Documentation Version 4.0
-This Obsidian directory contains scraped information from the SEDA [technical documentation](https://edopportunity.org/get-the-data/seda-archive-downloads/)
+This Obsidian directory contains scraped information from the SEDA [technical documentation](https://edopportunity.org/get-the-data/seda-archive-downloads/).
+Formatting, indexining may not be original.
+This is intended to be an at-a-glance, easily navigable version of SEDA documentation the and can be updated as new versions are released.

 [Suggested Citation](_suggested_citation.md)